jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 then turn a corner and play across strings for awhile.

 This free ability to range all over the instrument can be liberating and fun.
 It has been called the "realm of the electric ice skating rink" [(Goodrick, 1987)](references#goodrick-1987).
+The full reach of tonal capabilities of the instrument have been unlocked.

 When skating around the fretboard, orientation becomes important.